MN-company/ARS-simulate-gambling/README.md

 # FAQ --> THIS SECTION IS MOVED INTO THE WIKI

 # Contacts
-If you want collaborate or you have any question you can contact me! gobberpaolo92@gmail.com
+If you want collaborate or you have any question you can open an issue